How law firms should design landing pages and intake paths for better enquiry quality

 4. Make the next step explicit

-Tell the visitor what the CTA means.
-Are they requesting a callback, sending an initial summary, or asking for a consultation?
-Ambiguity here is one of the most common causes of hesitation.
+Tell the visitor whether they are requesting a callback, sending an initial summary, or asking for a consultation.

 5. Support the step with better field framing

-The form itself matters, but so does the language around it.
-Explain why certain information is helpful and how much detail is appropriate in the first message.
+Explain why certain information is useful and how much detail is appropriate in the first message.

 6. Link the path back into the wider site